greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 After you click **Validate**, GX Cloud runs queries based on the defined Expectations against the data in Postgres.
 GX Cloud uses the query results to determine if the data fails or meets your Expectations, and reports the results back to the UI.

 After validation is completed, a notification appears indicating that the Validation results are ready.
-To view the results, you can either click on the link provided in the notification, or click on the Data Asset **Validations** tab.
+To view the results click on the Data Asset **Validations** tab.

-<img src="img/validation_result_1.png" alt="Validation results with passing and failing Expectations" style="width:700px;"/><br>

 You can see that the `passenger_count` Expectation has failed.
+Click on the red (!) icon in the "Batches and run history" list, and you'll see that GX Cloud has an observed value of 7, not 4.
 This is because some of the larger New York City taxis in NYC are SUVs or minivans that can carry up to seven passengers.

+<img src="img/validation_result_1.png" alt="Validation results with passing and failing Expectations" style="width:700px;"/><br>

 ## Update the failing Expectation and run the Validation again
 Now that you know the assumption about taxi passenger capacity was incorrect, you need to update the Expectation so the Validation of the `passenger_count` Expectation passes.